AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-#### Q1 Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 I'll start by calculating the total number of missing values in the dataset (i.e. the total number of rows with NAs)